NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Background and Related Work

 \subsection{General Matrix Multiplication Accelerator}

-General Matrix Multiplication (GEMM) accelerators are specialized hardware components designed to expedite matrix multiplication operations\citep{kwon2019understanding}, and its basic architecture is shown in Fig.\ref{Algorithm:Overall framwork}.
-They are employed in data centers for high-performance computing and edge devices to enhance efficiency in tasks such as digital signal processing, artificial intelligence, and scientific simulations\citep{qin2020sigma}.
-GEMM accelerators can be integrated with devices like Tensor Processing Units (TPUs)\citep{jouppi2017datacenter}, included in System-on-Chip (SoC) configurations\citep{mitra2014implementation}, or developed as standalone chips~\citep{reggiani2023mix}.
+The General Matrix Multiplication (GEMM) accelerator is specialized hardware circuit designed to process matrix multiplication operations \citep{kwon2019understanding}, and its basic architecture is shown in Fig.\ref{Algorithm:Overall framwork}.
+They are employed in data centers for high-performance computing and edge devices to enhance efficiency in tasks such as digital signal processing, artificial intelligence, and scientific simulations \citep{qin2020sigma}.
+GEMM accelerators can be integrated with devices like TPU \citep{jouppi2017datacenter}, included in SoC configurations \citep{mitra2014implementation}, or developed as standalone chips \citep{reggiani2023mix}.
 Compared to the general-purpose processor CPUs and GPUs, which accommodate a variety of instructions through a range of logic and arithmetic components, GEMM accelerators are explicitly designed for matrix multiplication using only Multiply-Accumulate (MAC) units and buffers.
 This focused approach to matrix multiplication results in exceptional efficiency \citep{hojabr2021spaghetti}.
 However, the GEMM accelerator can only process the general matrix multiplication computation.
 Additional special function units have to be located alongside the GEMM accelerator to process the other types of computations \citep{jouppi2017datacenter, mitra2014implementation}.
 The types and numbers of special function units are carefully tailored to the computations of the targeted neural network models \cite{pati2021demystifying}.
+By modifying the hardware architecture of the GEMM accelerator to support piecewise linear approximation, \citep{sun2024onesa} can enable GEMM to handle nonlinear operations in DNN models.
+However, the design focuses only on hardware implementation, neglecting efficient mapping of DNN operations to the GEMM accelerator, leading to obvious accuracy loss and increased memory consumption.
+This work proposes \textit{NeuralMatrix}, which elastically transforms the computations of entire DNNs into linear matrix operations and enables accurate and efficient execution on a GEMM accelerator.